 JD Phillips is my Woman In Horror today!
 JD is a fascinating lady and has much to say.
-I asked her some questions in our interview that I really wanted to get the answers to.
+I asked her some questions in an interview we did last year that I really wanted to get the answers to.
 All authors can certainly learn from each other, and some of the ideas in my mind happen to be in hers as well.
 It's really nice to know that you're not the only one on this spinning rock that wonders about such things.
 Read the interview and see if you feel the same way.
 It's an eye opener for sure.

 JD Phillips – Woman In Horror

 It's great to have you here today, JD Phillips.
 Before we start the interview, could you tell us a little about yourself?

 I'm just a normal spooky girl who enjoys unusual things in ordinary places.
 And cats – I love my cats.

 Q. I first got acquainted with your great work through In The Calm, a novel dealing with past lives and ghosts.
 What are your actual thoughts about past lives?